 Today there are quite a number of family support networks in many communities across the country.
 These networks are established for parents, family members, and their allies to work together to build a more inclusive community.
 Events like these are now conducted virtually in many communities, allowing for more convenient ways to connect, using recorded webinars or real-time sessions.
 Working parents can tap into recreational activities, share resources, build friendships, as well as network and strategize as they navigate their new reality with others.

 Many of the working parents that I connected with at the time of writing this article have shared their best source(s) of information, and fresh perspectives are gained from interactions with other families.
 Connecting with each other and forming Family Networks is something that can be easily established in the case where there is no access to other resources in your community.
-Family networks like the Parent Support Services Society of BC, CMHA BC, and BC Sierra Club, which provide educational resources in the form of webinars, and various community resources provided by the YMCA serve as a great resource for parents.
+Family networks like the Parent Support Services Society of BC, CMHA BC, and BC Sierra Club, which provide educational resources in the form of webinars, and various community resources provided by the YMCA serve as great resources for parents.
 Another set of resources are available on the Government of BC website, which hosts several resources for youth & families.
 As well, there is the Canada Child Tax Benefit, which includes educational and financial resources for eligible Canadian families.

 Establish Communication with a Wider Audience

 Establishing ongoing communication between home and school can be a great way to have some control over children’s performance in school.
-While communication with other working parents can be useful as a platform, they can also be a valuable tool in establishing what other working parents are experiencing, and how they may be handling their situations.
+While communication with other working parents can be useful as a platform, it can also be a valuable tool in establishing what other working parents are experiencing, and how they may be handling their situations.
 Communication should be focused on parents sharing noteworthy information on different coping strategies and recommendations from their experiences with parenthood.
 Having such unbiased and honest sharing of information on an ongoing basis with other families creates a reservoir of different reflections and family strengths.
 Reaching out to other parents in your children’s school for participation and support (as a support system) can serve as a medium for fostering a strong parent/school alliance, and can be particularly beneficial for those parents who are new to parenthood – gaining support from more experienced parents on building connections with schools.

 Focus on Career Development While Working Remotely